scanoss/scanoss.py/CLIENT_HELP.md

 ```

 #### Inspect for copyleft licenses and save results
-The following command provides the capability inspect for copyleft licenses.
+The following command can be used to inspect for copyleft licenses and save the results.
 Default output format 'json'.
 ```bash
 scanoss-py insp copyleft -i scan-results.json --status status.txt --output copyleft.json
 ```

 #### Inspect for copyleft licenses and save results in Markdown format
-The following command provides the capability inspect for copyleft licenses.
+The following command can be used to inspect for copyleft licenses and save the results in Markdown format.
 ```bash
 scanoss-py insp copyleft -i scan-results.json --status status.txt --output copyleft.md --format md
 ```

 #### Inspect for undeclared components
-The following command provides the capability inspect for undeclared components.
-The default output format 'json':
+The following command can be used to inspect for undeclared components.
 If no output or status flag is defined, details are exposed via stdout and the summary is provided via stderr.
+Default output format 'json'.
 ```bash
 scanoss-py insp undeclared -i scan-results.json
 ```

 #### Inspect for undeclared components and save results
-The following command provides the capability inspect for undeclared components.
+The following command can be used to inspect for undeclared components and save the results.
 Default output format 'json'.
 ```bash
 scanoss-py insp undeclared -i scan-results.json --status undeclared-status.txt --output undeclared.json
 ```

-#### Inspect for undeclared components and save results in Markdown formt
+#### Inspect for undeclared components and save results in Markdown format
-The following command provides the capability inspect for undeclared components:
+The following command can be used to inspect for undeclared components and save the results in Markdown format.
 ```bash
 scanoss-py insp undeclared -i scan-results.json --status undeclared-status.txt --output undeclared.json --format md
 ```